sourdoughbredd/blog-api/README.md

 You can test out the the API with the [Client page](https://blog-client-bb.netlify.app) or the [CMS page](https://blog-cms-bb.netlify.app).

-Source code for the [Client page](https://github.com/sourdoughbredd/blog-client) and [CMS page](https://github.com/sourdoughbredd/blog-cms)
+View the source code for the [Client page](https://github.com/sourdoughbredd/blog-client) and [CMS page](https://github.com/sourdoughbredd/blog-cms) to see how you might use the API for an actual blog website!

 ## Features